 - Want to create beautiful landing pages?
 We recommend LeadPages.net, their custom build templates are great if you want a landing page for your photography ebook or client sign-up pages.

-- We recommend HootSuite for all your social media scheduling and management needs
+- We recommend Buffer for all your social media scheduling and management needs

 - Create a banner – We recommend Bannersnack, they have great templates and support animated banners.

-- We recommend Trello for creating your content schedule.
-It can be a simple to do list or a full-fledged site management tool
+- We recommend Trello for organizing your content or any other large-scale projects.
+It can be a simple to-do list or a full-fledged site management tool

 This list is being continually updated as we find more tools that make our life easier as photographers and business owners.
 Do you have a tool that you find useful?
 Please leave a comment or contact us to let us know why it is helpful.
 Happy shooting!